|BIOL 299||INTERNATIONAL STUDIES IN BIOLOGY|

 The Summer Program Biology of Icelandic Fishes is targeted to advanced undergraduate and graduate students who have an interest in fish biology.
 The 3-credit course is taught at Hólar University College in Iceland and will give students the opportunity to study the ecology, physiology, behavior and evolution of Icelandic fishes in their natural setting.
 Contact the Program Director, Dr. Eugene Williams, indicating you would like to be in the class, and ask any questions you may have about the requirements.

-Adjunct Instructor Mary Gunther and Dr. Eric Liebgold both held classes in Costa Rica during Winter term 2016.
+Adjunct Instructor Mary Gunther and Dr. Eric Liebgold both held classes in Costa Rica during Winter term.
 The two classes traveled together and participated in many of the same activities while also having sessions unique to their courses.
 Ms. Gunther's class focus was the economic impact of ecotourism and the relationship to a country's biodiversity.
 Dr. Liebgold's class focused on tropical biodiversity studying several different biomes.
 Activities included hikes and boat trips in national parks – on land and at sea, a class on the history of chocolate, zip-lining, kayaking, walks on suspension bridges; visits to banana and coffee plantations, a hike to view the Continental Divide, bird watching, night hikes, camera trapping and snorkeling.
 Both classes learned a lot and had a fine time in the warm tropics as well!
 Contact Dr. Liebgold for more information on the next Costa Rica excursion.
+Click here to see video from recent course.

 - Top -